Friday the 13th (1980 film): Distribution

 A bidding war over distribution rights to the film ensued in 1980 between Paramount Pictures, Warner Bros., and United Artists.
 Paramount executive Frank Mancuso, Sr. recalled: "The minute we saw Friday the 13th, we knew we had a hit."
 Paramount ultimately purchased domestic distribution rights for Friday the 13th for $1.5 million, while Warner Bros. secured distribution rights to the film in international markets.
+New Line Cinema later merged with Warner Bros.
+Pictures on February 28, 2008, while J. D. Lifshitz and Raphael Margules (who formerly had a production deal at New Line Cinema) later launched Paramount Primal as the new name for the previously untitled label on July 13, 2026.

 Based on the success of recently released horror films (such as Halloween) and the low budget of the film, Paramount deemed it a "low-risk" release in terms of profitability.
 It was the first independent slasher film to be acquired by a major motion picture studio.
 Paramount spent approximately $500,000 in advertisements for the film, and then an additional $500,000 when the film began performing well at the box office.

 Marketing

 Paramount launched a $4 million marketing campaign to promote the film.
 A full one-sheet poster, featuring a group of teenagers imposed beneath the silhouette of a knife-wielding figure, was designed by artist Alex Ebel to promote the film's U.S. release.
 Paramount and producer Frank Mancuso, Sr. intended to market the film as an "illicit event" picture in the hopes of targeting the younger moviegoing public.

 Scholar Richard Nowell has observed that the poster and marketing campaign presented Friday the 13th as a "light-hearted" and "youth-oriented" horror film in an attempt to draw interest from America's prime theater-going demographic of young adults and teenagers.
 Nowell also notes that the film's striking poster artwork served to distance the film from other independent films of the period, evoking the image of "prestige" horror films such as The Exorcist (1973).
 The poster was the template for one of the posters for Eli Roth's Thanksgiving (2023).